altexdim/sourcemod-plugin-gungame/README.txt

     * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" sounds.
       -------------------------------------------------------------------------------------
-    + [IN PROGRESS] Add option to disable give defuse kits on player spawn.
+    + [DONE] Add option to disable give defuse kits on player spawn.
       Check remove map objectives to disable defuse kits.
       -------------------------------------------------------------------------------------
     * Change version to 1.0.1.1.
 Major, Minor, Feature, Bugfix